Low Creatinine In Children: Causes, Symptoms, Diagnosis, And Treatment

 High creatinine may also occur due to shock in children (1).

-High levels of serum creatinine may indicate renal disease without noticeable symptoms in the beginning.
+High levels of serum creatinine may indicate kidney disease in children without noticeable symptoms in the beginning.
 However, as the disease progresses, it produces these symptoms (4) (12):

 Children may be fatigued due to high serum creatinine